30 BEAUTIFUL Banff Lakes You Have To Visit

 Boom Lake in Banff

-This is one of those lakes that can only be reached via a hike and, when compared to the other lakes in Banff, feels like an undiscovered gem.
-It’s a sub-alpine lake that is set beneath the dramatic mountain face of Boom Mountain on the border with British Columbia.
+This is one of those lakes that can only be reached via a hike and feels like an undiscovered gem compared to the other lakes in Banff.
+It’s a sub-alpine lake set beneath the dramatic mountain face of Boom Mountain on the border with Kootenay National Park in British Columbia.

 A pristine forest surrounds the lake, and you can spot a large hanging glacier at the far end of the lake.
 Chimney Peak and Quadra Mountain are the two other notable mountains that flank Boom Lake.